MarcosRava/insurance/README.md

 Use cases and entities are isolated.
 They don't have any external dependencies

-Services has use cases, they receive DTOs, convert then to entities and call use cases, they are called by controllers
+Services have use cases, they receive DTOs, convert then to entities and call use cases, they are called by controllers

 Risk algorithm use cases were developed using an [abstraction](src/module/risk/use-case/risk-score.use-case.ts) with required rules for all cases.
 The [rules](/src/module/risk/rule/index.rule.ts) were developed using [function composition](<https://en.wikipedia.org/wiki/Function_composition_(computer_science)>) and [lazy evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation) to be easy to extends.